textileio/community/docs/threads/introduction.md

 ### Collections

 To handle different data structures, a Database contains Collections, each of which are defined by a [json-schema.org schema](https://json-schema.org/).
 These schemas define the 'shape' of Collection Instances.
-Collections implement a Store with [JSON Patch](https://github.com/Starcounter-Jack/JSON-Patch) semantics by default, but will be made to support other types (CRDT-driven documents for instance) in the future (some of which are already under active development).
+Collections are similar to Tables in other databases.
 Ultimately, a Collection is a single document store with a set of APIs to make it feel like a *local database table*.

 Collections can be created from an existing Schema.